Commission for International Agricultural Research

 Emeritus Professor Lindsay Falvey FTSE, FAIAS

-Professor Lindsay Falvey is a leading international agricultural scientist who has contributed to research and development in dozens of countries on behalf of all major development agencies.
+Professor Lindsay Falvey has led research and development missions and projects in dozens of countries on behalf of all major development agencies.

-Beginning his agricultural career as a rouseabout then a graduate on a remote Northern Territory cattle research station, Lindsay became CEO of international development consulting companies, Dean and Chair of Agriculture at the University of Melbourne, and a long-serving director of major foreign agribusiness investor in Australian agriculture.
+Beginning his agricultural career as a rouseabout on a remote Northern Territory cattle research station, Lindsay became CEO of international development consulting companies, Dean and Chair of Agriculture at the University of Melbourne where he continues as Professor Emeritus, and a long-serving director of a major foreign agribusiness investor in Australian agriculture.

-He has worked with Ausaid, the World Bank, ADB, the UN and other agencies, and is the author of the definitive text on Thai Agriculture.
-Lindsay is the Board Chair of the International Livestock Research Institute, which is the CGIAR centre focused on livestock research oriented to the marginalised poor in the developing world particularly in Africa and Asia.
+He has worked with AusAID, the World Bank, ADB, the UN and other agencies, and is the author of several agricultural science books.
+Lindsay is immediate past Board Chair of the International Livestock Research Institute, which is the CGIAR centre focused on livestock research oriented to the marginalised poor in the developing world particularly in Africa and Asia.

 Ms Su McCluskey FCPA

-Ms Su McCluskey is an experienced senior executive and non-executive director.
+Ms Su McCluskey is an experienced senior executive and non-executive director and Special Representative for Australian Agriculture.
 She is a Director of Australian Unity, the Foundation for Young Australians, Energy Renaissance and a Commissioner on the National COVID-19 Commission Advisory Board.